 To get your A/C unit ready for winter, experts recommend hosing off the air conditioner vents outside the home.
 Let it dry completely, and then cover it with a winter tarp.
-See these I found on Amazon (affiliate).
+Here are some AC covers on Amazon (affiliate).

 Schedule to have your heater checked for the winter.

 We like to check out the heater before there is a problem by calling the heating company.
 They will let us know if there are any issues that will cause problems during the cold months.